Paste full analytics here

 Quill recently mixed Girl Code for MTV.
 Girl Code is a comedic series that features comedians, actresses, and musicians weighing in on topics relevant to teenage girls.
 From a mix standpoint, Quill notes that it’s pretty straightforward.

 He also mixed the documentary Generation Iron, which is the follow up to Pumping Iron, the 70’s documentary that introduced Arnold Schwarzeneggar to the world.
 Generation Iron follows several of today’s top bodybuilders as they prepare for the Mr. Olympia competition.
-The documentary was mixed in 5.1 for theatrical release.
+He mixed the documentary in 5.1 for theatrical release.

-Both Girl Code and Generation Iron were mixed in Quill’s studio at Flavorlab using the Genelec 8240A DSP monitoring system.
+Quill mixed both Girl Code and Generation Iron his studio at Flavorlab using the Genelec 8240A DSP monitoring system.
 “I find it totally fascinating that they both sound great,” says Quill.
-“A lot of people in the audio post community slay people like me for mixing movies in mid-sized rooms because they say you can always tell when a movie is mixed in a small room.
+“A lot of people in the audio post community slay people like me for mixing movies in mid-sized rooms.
+They say you can always tell when a movie is mixed in a small room.
 Whether or not that’s true, I saw Generation Iron play at the Union Square Regal theater, and it sounded really good.
 I’m convinced it’s the speakers.”